calumngimhk/calumngimhk.github.io/_posts/2019-07-18-router-first-line-of-defence.md

 ------------------------
 ```

-If the internet is likened to a war-zone then the home router sitting between your digital devices and ISP[^1] is equivalent to the first line of defence - under your direct control - against invasion and ruin!
+If the internet is likened to a war-zone then the home router sitting between your digital devices and ISP[^1] is equivalent to the first line of defence, under your own control, against invasion and ruin!

 >